REGISTRATION IS NOW CLOSED!

 - Individual registration (Preferred): Registration and payment to be done individually.
 Login info will be given to participant directly.

 - Multiple registration: Registration and payment to be done by an assigned teacher/person (under individual registration but multiple participants can be registered via one registration account).
 Login info will be provided to the teacher/person, who will distribute them to each participant.

 We will provide the user’s manual guide for registration to ensure that the registration process will be smooth for the participants.

 Competition Procedure (IMONST 1)

-Since IMONST is an online competition, students need a internet connection and a device (preferably a desktop or laptop computer, but phones and tablets can be used as well).
-Please make sure your internet connection is stable, otherwise you will lose time if your internet is interrupted.
+Since IMONST is an online competition, students need an internet connection and a device (preferably a desktop or laptop computer, but phones and tablets can be used as well).
+Please make sure your internet connection is stable, otherwise, you will lose time if your internet is interrupted.